lljustycell999/Data-Structures-and-Algorithms/README.md

-# CSC 365 - Data Structures and Algorithms
+# Data Structures and Algorithms
-This repository will contain the three projects completed as part of the CSC 365 - Data Structures and Algorithms course at SUNY Oswego with Professor Doug Lea.
+This repository will contain the three projects completed as part of a data structures and algorithms course.

 # Assignment 1 Specification:
 * Create a similarity-based website recommendation system based on Wikipedia pages.